-The PLGFS also confirmed the value of the Social Care Support Grant at £25.2m.
-This provides Councils with financing the increased expenditure pressures for both Adult and Children's Social Care.
+The PLGFS also confirmed the value of the Social Care Support Grant at £25.2m and this was increased by £2.3m to £27.5m in the FLGFS.
+This is in line with the estimate reported to Cabinet on 12 February.

+The grant provides Councils with financing the increased expenditure pressures for both Adult and Children's Social Care.